GrottoPress/shield/docs/14-EMAIL-CONFIRMATION.md

        The attempted action has failed, so there is nothing you should worry about.

-       If you have lost your password, however, try a password reset instead.
+       If you have lost your password, however, you may reset your password here:

+       #{PasswordResets::New.url}

        Regards,
        <app name here>.